Jury selected in vehicle attacks on Edmonton police officer, pedestrians | CBC News

 More than 500 people were called to the Edmonton courthouse Monday morning to report for jury duty.
 One by one, they were asked the same three pre-approved questions:

-- Would your ability to judge the evidence in this case without bias, prejudice or partiality be affected by the fact that the accused is Somalian and/or Muslim?
+- Would your ability to judge the evidence in this case without bias, prejudice or partiality be affected by the fact that the accused is Somali and/or Muslim?

 - Have you heard or read anything about the accused Abdulahi Hassan Sharif or this case in the media, on social media or on the internet?